denimcouch/denimcouch/README.md

 <h1 align="left">Hiya 👋🏽, I'm Alex Mata</h1>
-<h3 align="left">I'm a passionate software engineer based in Houston, Texas</h3>
+<h3 align="left">I'm a daydreamer based in Houston, Texas</h3>

-<p align="left">I specialize in frontend development and love improving the data pipelines and user experiences.
-I got into software development to help make the world and web a better place for everyone.
+<p align="left">I specialize in frontend development.
+I got into software development to help make the web a better place for everyone.
 Well, and to eventually create my own game, but baby steps 😂.
-When I'm not coding, I'm probably looking for a karaoke to attend, cooking delicious meals, or creating tabletop roleplaying game adventures.</p>
+When I'm not coding, I'm looking for a karaoke to attend, cooking, or creating games.</p>

 🔭 Here's my current project: [DocBook](https://github.com/denimcouch/docbook)